Gross fixed capital formation

-The most important exclusion from GFCF is land sales and purchases.
-The original reason, leaving aside complex valuation problems involved in estimating the value of land in a standard way, was that if a piece of land is sold, the total amount of land already in existence, is not regarded as being increased thereby; all that happens is that the ownership of the same land changes.
+GFCF notably excludes land sales and purchases.
+This is because when land is sold, the total amount of land in existence does not increase.
+Additionally, it is challenging to estimate the value of land in a standardized way.
 Therefore, only the value of land improvement is included in the GFCF measure as a net addition to wealth.
-In special cases, such as land reclamation from the sea, a river or a lake (e.g. a polder), new land can indeed be created and sold where it did not exist before, adding to fixed assets.
-The GFCF measure always applies to the resident enterprises of a national territory, and thus if e.g. oil exploration occurs in the open seas, the associated new fixed investment is allocated to the national territory in which the relevant enterprises are resident.
+In special cases, such as land reclamation from the sea, a river, or a lake (e.g. a polder), new land can be created and sold where it did not exist before, adding to fixed assets.
+The GFCF measure always applies to the resident enterprises of a national territory, and thus if a new enterprise is created, such as oil exploration on the open seas, the associated new fixed investment is allocated to the national territory in which the relevant enterprises are resident.

 Data is usually provided by statistical agencies annually and quarterly, but only within a certain time-lag.
-Fluctuations in this indicator are often considered to show something about future business activity, business confidence and the pattern of economic growth.
+GFCF is often considered to be a meaningful indicator of future business activity, business confidence, and patterns of economic growth.
 In times of economic uncertainty or recession, typically business investment in fixed assets will be reduced, since it ties up additional capital for a longer interval of time, with a risk that it will not pay itself off (and fixed assets may therefore also be scrapped faster).
 Conversely, in times of robust economic growth, fixed investment will increase across the board, because the observed market expansion makes it likely that such investment will be profitable in the future.
 This is the cross value end of the year of a country.

 Definition

 Detailed standard definitions of gross fixed capital formation (GFCF) are provided by the United Nations System of National Accounts (UNSNA) and the IMF Balance of Payments system.
-The definitions used by the US Bureau for Economic Analysis for the National Income & Product Accounts (NIPA's) and in the European System of Accounts (ESA) are very similar.
+The definitions used by the US Bureau for Economic Analysis for the National Income & Product Accounts (NIPA) and in the European System of Accounts (ESA) are very similar.

 GFCF is a flow value.
 It is measured by the total value of a producer's acquisitions, less disposals of fixed assets during the accounting period plus certain additions to the value of non-produced assets (such as subsoil assets or major improvements in the quantity, quality or productivity of land) realised by the productive activity of institutional units.
 In this way GFCF is a measure of gross net investment (acquisitions less disposals) in fixed capital assets by enterprises, government and households within the domestic economy, during an accounting period such as a quarter or a year: